 For those wanting to do some sightseeing on their own, driving from Edinburgh to Loch Ness may well be a good option.
 While the journey time without stops is around three hours each way and makes for a long day's driving, the remarkable scenery you'll see along the way can make the effort worth it.

-You'll spend much of your time on the M90 and A9 to Inverness.
-Along the way, you'll enjoy sights such as the Firth of Forth, the attractive city of Perth, and Cairngorms National Park and Aviemore along the route.
+You'll spend much of your journey traveling on the M90 and A9 to Inverness.
+Along the way, you'll enjoy sights such as the Firth of Forth, the attractive city of Perth, and Cairngorms National Park and Aviemore, to name just a few.

 If you haven't already taken a break, do so in beautiful Inverness.
 Here, you can explore the attractions and enjoy a stroll around the grounds of Inverness Castle, the city's attractive high street, and its charming 19th-century indoor shopping arcade.

 From Inverness, the last leg of the journey along the A82 to Drumnadrochit overlooking Loch Ness is just 25 minutes, so you'll still have a few hours to explore the area before heading back to Edinburgh.